Le0Michine/FusionGridfinityGenerator/README.md

 ## Update

 To update the script download latest sources into the same location and relaunch Fusion.
+If you used Autodesk app store to install the addon please follow the same link then download and install the latest version from there.

 ## Credits